shiehn/signals-and-sorcery-docs/src/glossary/README.md

 ## Crucible Plugins

-[Crucible plugins](/crucible-plugins) are a series of native plugins that expose the Exilir AI's functionality in domain specific application. ex:
+[Crucible plugins](/crucible-plugins) are a series of native plugins that expose the Elixir AI's functionality in domain specific application. ex:
-- Crucible-Audio for Ableton
+- Crucible-Sound for Ableton
 - Crucible-Image for Figma (coming soon)
 - Crucible-Web for Web Browsers (coming soon)
 - Crucible-Video for Final Cut Pro (coming soon)